Zebrafish: Description

 The zebrafish is named for the five uniform, pigmented, horizontal, blue stripes on the side of the body, which are reminiscent of a zebra's stripes, and which extend to the end of the caudal fin.
 Its shape is fusiform and laterally compressed, with its mouth directed upwards.
 The male is torpedo-shaped, with gold stripes between the blue stripes; the female has a larger, whitish belly and silver stripes instead of gold.
 Adult females exhibit a small genital papilla in front of the anal fin origin.
 The zebrafish can reach up to 4-5 cm in length, although they typically are 1.8-3.7 cm in the wild with some variations depending on location.
 Its lifespan in captivity is around two to three years, although in ideal conditions, this may be extended to over five years.
 In the wild it is typically an annual species.

 Psychology

 In 2015, a study was published about zebrafishes' capacity for episodic memory.
 The individuals showed a capacity to remember context with respect to objects, locations and occasions (what, when, where).
 Episodic memory is a capacity of explicit memory systems, typically associated with conscious experience.

+Zebrafish are social animals as adults, existing in groups that exhibit shoaling, schooling and escape behaviors.
+Social preference emerges around 3 weeks of life, when juvenile zebrafish begin to prefer compartments that place them within view of other zebrafish.
+Other social behaviors include recognizing conspecifics, members of the same species, same-sex aggression, and mating.

 The Mauthner cells integrate a wide array of sensory stimuli to produce the escape reflex.
-Those stimuli are found to include the lateral line signals by McHenry et al 2009 and visual signals consistent with looming objects by Temizer et al 2015, Dunn et al 2016, and Yao et al 2016.
+Those stimuli are found to include the lateral line signals by McHenry et al. 2009 and visual signals consistent with looming objects by Temizer et al. 2015, Dunn et al. 2016, and Yao et al. 2016.